City of Wayland

 Why Do I Get Two Tax Bills?

 Some taxes are collected in the winter and some are collected in the summer.
-The example with this is for both your summer and winter 2017 taxes.

-How Are My Property Taxes Figured?
+How are My Property Taxes Figured?

 It may be confusing, but keep three terms in mind when understanding your property taxes.
 They are: